-- 160 7.1 Interference: The effect of unwanted energy due to one or a combination of emissions, radiations, or inductions upon reception in a radiocommunication system, manifested by any performance degradation, misinterpretation, or loss of information which could be extracted in the absence of such unwanted energy. - 7.2 Permissible Interference 1: Observed or predicted interference which complies with quantitative interference and sharing criteria contained in these Regulations or in CCIR Recommendations or in special agreements as provided for in these Regulations. - 162 7.3 Accepted Interference1: Interference at a higher level than that defined as permissible interference and which has been agreed upon between two or more administrations without prejudice to other administrations. - 163 7.4 Harmful Interference: Interference which endangers the functioning of a radionavigation service or of other safety services or seriously degrades, obstructs, or repeatedly interrupts a radiocommunication service operating in accordance with these Regulations. - 7.5 Protection Ratio (R.F.): The minimum value of the wanted-to-unwanted signal ratio, usually expressed in decibels, at the receiver input, determined under specified conditions such that a specified reception quality of the wanted signal is achieved at the receiver output. - 7.6 Coordination Area: The area associated with an earth station outside of which a terrestrial station sharing the same frequency band neither causes nor is subject to interfering emissions greater than a permissible level.

-^{161.1} The terms "permissible interference" and "accepted interference" are used in the coordination of frequency assignments between administrations.
+- 160 7.1 Interference: The effect of unwanted energy due to one or a combination of emissions, radiations, or inductions upon reception in a radiocommunication system, manifested by any performance degradation, misinterpretation, or loss of information which could be extracted in the absence of such unwanted energy. - 161 7.2 Permissible Interference: Observed or predicted inter-ference which complies with quantitative interference and sharing criteria contained in these Regulations or in CCIR Recommendations or in special agreements as provided for in these Regulations. - 161.1 The terms "permissible interference" and "accepted interference" are used in the coordination of frequency assignments between administrations. - 162 7.3 Accepted Interference : Interference at a higher level than that defined as permissible interference and which has been agreed upon between two or more administrations without prejudice to other administrations. - 162.1 The terms "permissible interference" and "accepted interference" are used in the coordination of frequency assignments between administrations.

-- 166 7.7 Coordination Contour: The line enclosing the coordination area. - 7.8 Coordination Distance: Distance on a given azimuth from an earth station beyond which a terrestrial station sharing the same frequency band neither causes nor is subject to interfering emissions greater than a permissible level. - 7.9 Equivalent Satellite Link Noise Temperature: The noise temperature referred to the output of the receiving antenna of the earth station corresponding to the radio frequency noise power which produces the total observed noise at the output of the satellite link excluding noise due to interference coming from satellite links using other satellites and from terrestrial systems. - 168A 7.10 Effective Boresight Area (of a steerable satellite beam): Orb-88 An area on the surface of the Earth within which the boresight of a steerable satellite beam is intended to be pointed.
+- 163 7.4 Harmful Interference: Interference which endangers the functioning of a radionavigation service or of other safety services or seriously degrades, obstructs, or repeatedly interrupts a radiocommunication service operating in accordance with these Regulations. - 164 7.5 Protection Ratio (R.F.): The minimum value of the wantedto-unwanted signal ratio, usually expressed in decibels, at the receiver input, determined under specified conditions such that a specified reception quality of the wanted signal is achieved at the receiver output. - 165 7.6 Coordination Area: The area associated with an earth station outside of which a terrestrial station sharing the same frequency band neither causes nor is subject to interfering emissions greater than a permissible level. - 166 7.7 Coordination Contour: The line enclosing the coordination area. - 167 7.8 Coordination Distance: Distance on a given azimuth from an earth station beyond which a terrestrial station sharing the same frequency band neither causes nor is subject to interfering emissions greater than a permissible level. - 168 7.9 Equivalent Satellite Link Noise Temperature: The noise temperature referred to the output of the receiving antenna of the earth station corresponding to the radio frequency noise power which produces the total observed noise at the output of the satellite link excluding noise due to interference coming from satellite links using other satellites and from terrestrial systems. - 168A 7.10 Effective Boresight Area (of a steerable satellite beam): An area on the surface of the Earth within which the boresight of a steerable satellite beam is intended to be pointed.

 There may be more than one unconnected effective boresight area to which a single steerable satellite beam is intended to be pointed.

-168B 7.11 Effective Antenna Gain Contour (of a steerable satellite Orb-88 beam): An envelope of antenna gain contours resulting from moving the boresight of a steerable satellite beam along the limits of the effective boresight area.
+168B 7.11 Effective Antenna Gain Contour (of a steerable satellite beam): An envelope of antenna gain contours resulting from moving the boresight of a steerable satellite beam along the limits of the effective boresight area.